 Germany has a similar experience.
 A German survey finds that less than 15% of refugees from Syria and other war-torn countries have vocational education or training.

-In recent years, the Danish Ministry of Integration, municipalities, and companies have taken combined effort to bring Syrian refugees in the Danish labor market.
+In recent years, the Danish Ministry of Integration, municipalities, and companies have taken a combined effort to bring Syrian refugees in the Danish labor market.
 It appears, that the education that Syrian refugees have from home is not applicable in Denmark.
 Their level of education is very low.
 Syrian eighth grade corresponds to roughly third grade to Denmark.
 German industries have had a similar experience.
 Los Angelos Times writes, an eighth-grade Syrian student cannot read a text.

 Many people including the previous Social democratic government hoped, that Syrian refugees would solve the shortage of skilled workers.
 It was a widespread idea that Syrian refugees were well-educated.

 But it appears that Syrians have the lowest education among refugees.
-A survey conducted by the Rockwool Foundation finds, only seven out of ten refugees can read and write with Latin alphabets, and two out three Syrians in Denmark have no education.
+A survey conducted by the Rockwool Foundation finds, only seven out of ten refugees can read and write with Latin alphabets, and two out of three Syrians in Denmark have no education.

 Some refugees claim that they are skilled.
 Employers place them in work on trial and find that refugees don’t know advanced types of equipment that are used in construction and building works.
 Some Danish companies who employed refugees did not have a positive experience.